Coffee substitute: History

 The Native American people of what is now the Southeastern United States brewed a ceremonial drink containing caffeine, "asi", or the "black drink", from the roasted leaves and stems of Ilex vomitoria (Yaupon holly).
 European colonists adopted this beverage as a coffee-substitute, which they called "cassina".

-In Quebec, the seeds of the black locust were historically used as a coffee substitute, before the stem borer decimated populations of the tree.

 A coffee substitute from ground, roasted chickpeas was mentioned by a German writer in 1793.

 Dandelion coffee is attested as early as the 1830s in North America.

 The drink brewed from ground, roasted chicory root has no caffeine, but is dark and tastes much like coffee.
 It was used as a medicinal tea before coffee was introduced to Europe.
 Use of chicory as a coffee substitute became widespread in France early in the 19th century due to coffee shortages resulting from the Continental Blockade.
 It was used during the American Civil War in Louisiana, and remains popular in New Orleans.
 Chicory mixed with coffee is also popular in South India, and is known as Indian filter coffee.

 Postum is an instant type of coffee substitute made from roasted wheat bran, wheat and molasses.
 It reached its height of popularity in the United States during World War II when coffee was sharply rationed.